ZIP Code 18351 in Portland, PA

 Education, Health & Community

-In 2023, 12.40% of adults (25+) have a bachelor's degree or higher, which is far lower than the national rate (35.00%).
-High school or higher is 96.00%, which is far higher than the national rate (89.40%).
-The uninsured rate is 7.30%, which is on par with the state rate (5.60%).
-Public coverage is 24.30%, which is generally lower than the state rate (38.10%).
-The share of people in poverty is 17.30%, which is on par with the state rate (8.10%), up 7.00 percentage points since 2011 and above its 2019 pre-pandemic level by 7.20 percentage points.
+In 2024, 18.80% of adults (25+) have a bachelor's degree or higher, which is far lower than the national rate (35.70%).
+High school or higher is 94.80%, which is comparable to the national rate (89.60%).
+The uninsured rate is 3.70%, which is comparable to the national rate (8.40%).
+The share of people in poverty is 22.80%, which is comparable to the national rate (8.80%), up 7.00 percentage points since 2011 and above its 2019 pre-pandemic level by 7.20 percentage points.
 This signals a sharp increase in hardship - a shrinking consumer base, heavy pressure on public services, and job-market contraction risks.
-Among residents ages 3+, the largest enrollment group is elementary (58.58%).
-College enrollment is 7.69%, which is markedly below the state rate (27.30%), indicating the community may be more oriented toward vocational/trade or direct-to-workforce opportunities.
+Among residents ages 3+, the largest enrollment group is high school (33.91%).
+College enrollment is 25.22%, which is comparable to the national rate (26.70%), meaning the community mirrors broader higher-education participation.

 Explore More: Educational Attainment Health Insurance Poverty Over Time School Enrollment